SiaFoundation/siad/modules/renter/filesystem/README.md

 Filesystem except for the fact that they don't start with a leading slash.
 Ideally all parts of the siad codebase only have to interact with SiaPaths instead of system paths and the Filesystem would handle all of the translations between SiaPaths and regular system paths.
+The Filesystem also enforces that files and folders can't share the same name.

 The Filesystem is an in-memory tree-like data structure of nodes.
 The nodes can either be files or directories.
 Directory nodes potentially point to